Business Forecasting: A Key to Success

 A publishing agency used a 12-month forecast to model three hiring scenarios.
 By adjusting pricing and workload distribution, they avoided an early hire that would have put them in a cash shortage—ultimately saving the business over $50,000.

-If you're not sure where to start or want a second set of eyes on your numbers, contact us to book a free financial forecasting consultation and get a custom roadmap for your next 6–12 months.
+If you're not sure where to start or want a second set of eyes on your numbers, consider contacting us to book a free financial forecasting consultation.
+This can help you get a custom roadmap for your next 6–12 months.

 Renzo A Mazzini, CEO